- Building Type : Isolated or semi-detached house

 The results of the impact calculation do not include the reuse of the following furnishing materials:

-Our objective is not limited to reusing materials from the second work, but also not to use the raw material in the decorative aspect: we buy (or recover) only second-hand items, or in the case of household appliances, products refurbished.
+Our objective is not limited to reusing materials from the second work, but also includes the desire not to have recourse to the raw material in the decorative aspect: we buy (or recover) second-hand articles, or in the case appliances, refurbished products.

 - 8 000 €

 - 25 000 €

 Reasons for participating in the competition(s)